-The government’s apologies in recent settlement bills are powerful statements, but do not address the crucial question of power, writes Kennedy Warne, author and Editor-at-Large of New Zealand Geographic.
+The government’s apologies in recent settlement bills are powerful statements, but they do not address the crucial question of power, writes Kennedy Warne.

 On November 30, 2016, three Treaty settlement bills, for three Taranaki iwi, were given their final reading in parliament.
 For the iwi concerned — Ngāruahine, Te Atiawa and Taranaki Iwi — the readings are milestones in a long journey not only towards justice, but towards healing.